 3. Books (Especially Textbooks)

 Books are often quite plentiful at the thrift store and always worth your time to look through.
 Be sure to look for textbooks and old books as they have the most potential for profit.
-Textbooks become a pain in the butt to store and move around, thus they often get dumped at your local thrift store.
+Textbooks become a pain to store and move around, thus they often get dumped at your local thrift store.
 Many still have quite a bit of value.
 I recently picked up an accounting textbook for $4.99 and sold it for $44 on eBay.

 Also, old books have the potential to be quite collectible and valuable as well.
-This is especially true if they are first or second editions or are out-of print and hard to find.
+This is especially true if they are first or second editions or are out-of-print and hard to find.
 I always start my thrift store pick by looking for older books and looking for big books as those are often textbooks.

 4. Anything Pig Related